 Most of the co-branded credit cards for airlines will give you benefits just below those of the most frequent flyers.
 This is one reason why I never feel the need to go for any type of status with airlines.
-There’s one airline credit card that gives you certain perks but then puts restrictions on those perks that makes them feel like an imposition instead of a courtesy.
-I still keep this card because having it is better than not having it.
+There’s one airline credit card that gives you certain perks but then puts restrictions on those perks that make them feel like an imposition instead of being a courtesy.

 Annual Fee – $95 per year (fee waived for the first year)

 Sign Up Benefits – (If you have signed up for several new credit cards in the last 2 years, this card is subject to Chase’s 5/24 rule.
 To read more about that, check out this article from Doctor of Credit.)

 The bonus on this card has varied from 30,000 to 60,000 points.
 If you are a United MileagePlus Member, you could always look for targeted offers by mail, email or when booking (or almost booking) a ticket on United.